Join Us for a Discussion With Ambassador and Best-selling Author Susan Rice

 Ambassador Susan E. Rice, who served as President Obama’s national security advisor and United Nations ambassador, will visit Davidson on Feb.
 10, 2020.

-She will hold a moderated discussion in the Duke Family Performance Hall at 7:30 p.m., followed by a brief book signing session of her New York Times best-selling memoir, Tough Love: My Story of the Things Worth Fighting For.
+She will hold a moderated discussion in the Duke Family Performance Hall at 7:30 p.m.
 Earlier in the day, Rice will spend time with a classroom of Davidson students.

 Tickets are free but required, and available as of November 18.